HostiFi/cash-register-pi/README.md

 Check /var/log/cash-register-pi.log for any errors

 # Feature Wishlist
-- OLED display with total $ counts for today, this month, and this year https://www.amazon.com/dp/B078YQDZ17/
+- OLED display with total $ counts for last, today, this month, and this year https://www.amazon.com/dp/B078YQDZ17/
 - Set sounds/jackpot.mp3 to trigger based on a configurable daily threshold like $1,000